The Hale Telescope visible through the opening in the dome.

-Palomar Observatory is a facility that was built with funds from the Carnegie Institution of Washington and the California Institute of Technology to house the 200-inch (5-meter) Hale Telescope.
-It is also the site of the 48-inch (1.2-meter) Samuel Oschin Telescope, which is a large Schmidt camera used for astronomical surveys, and other smaller instruments.
+Palomar Observatory is a facility that was built with funds from the Carnegie Institution of Washington and the California Institute of Technology to house the 200-in (5-m) Hale Telescope.
+It is also the site of the 48-in (1.2-m) Samuel Oschin Telescope, which is a large Schmidt camera used for astronomical surveys, and other smaller instruments.
 Work on the observatory began in 1934 but was not completed until after World War II.

 |The dome of the Hale Telescope.

-The Hale Telescope is the 200-inch (5-meter) reflector at Palomar Observatory.
+The Hale Telescope is the 200-in (5-m) reflector at Palomar Observatory.
 It was inaugurated in 1948, named in honor of George Hale, and was for many years the world's largest optical telescope.

 Samuel Oschin Telescope

-The 48-inch (1.2-meter) Samuel Oschin Telescope is one of the largest Schmidt cameras ever built.
-It was originally designed to use 14-inch (35.5-cm) square photographic plates, each covering 36 square degrees of sky, but was upgraded in 2000 to use electronic detectors.
+The 48-in (1.2-m) Samuel Oschin Telescope is one of the largest Schmidt cameras ever built.
+It was originally designed to use 14-in (35.5-cm) square photographic plates, each covering 36 square degrees of sky, but was upgraded in 2000 to use electronic detectors.
 Construction of the instrument began in 1939 and was completed in 1948.
 It has been used in many surveys and was responsible for the discovery of several large trans-Neptunian objects, including Sedna, Eris, and Quaoar.

 Palomar Observatory Sky Survey